michaelcourcy/kasten-splunk/readme.md

 ### Creating a dashboard

-Withe the previous request it becomes easy to create a dashboard that let you capture in a quick glance the failed and the successful backup action.
+With the previous request it becomes easy to create a dashboard that let you capture in a quick glance the failed and the successful backup action.

 > **Warning**: this dashboard pnly capture backupaction you may be interested in capturing other actions like runactions, exportactions, retireaction.
 O
 > Other alerts are worth capturing check a comprehensive list [here](https://github.com/michaelcourcy/kasten-prometheus-stack/blob/main/kasten-rules.yaml).